includeJS/includeJS/src/notes/you-dont-know-js-01.md

 Also:

-- "A **script** is code that acts upon some system in an external or independent manner and can be removed or disabled without disabling the system itself (aka "lightweight" programming)."
+- A **script** is code that acts upon some system in an external or independent manner and can be removed or disabled without disabling the system itself (aka "lightweight" programming).
-- "A **program** is code that constitutes a system.
-The program's code may be written in a modular manner, with good separation of concerns, but the code is fundamentally internal to, and a dependency of, the system itself."
+- A **program** is code that constitutes a system.
+The program's code may be written in a modular manner, with good separation of concerns, but the code is fundamentally internal to, and a dependency of, the system itself.

 ### But, more specifically